Slothfulwave612/Football-Analytics-With-Python/04. Introduction To Tracking Data/README.md

   * **Code Line 98:** Plotting the D:
     ![Capture](https://user-images.githubusercontent.com/33928040/79682105-53470280-823d-11ea-90a4-545eea98ca45.JPG)

-  * Now the loop will run on more time for *sign = 1* and will plot the right hand side of the pitch and then our plot will look like this:
+  * Now the loop will run on more time for *sign = 1* and will plot the right hand side of the pitch.
+Plot:
     ![Capture](https://user-images.githubusercontent.com/33928040/79682212-0ca5d800-823e-11ea-88b2-bfa1666b7f0a.JPG)

   * **Code Line 101-104:** Removing all x ticks and y ticks as well as there labels.
 The plot will now look like: